Welcome to Ask Clark, a column designed to answer your financial questions, by money expert Clark Howard.

 Do you have a question for Clark?
 Use this form to ask him!
 And remember that you can listen to the Clark Howard Podcast at any time here.

-If you have a question but don't want to go on-air, contact Clark's Consumer Action Center for free money help.
+If you have a question but don't want it included in the podcast, contact Clark's Consumer Action Center for free money help.

 More Resources From Clark.com:

-The post Should I Become a Turo Host With the Increased Demand Right Now? appeared first on Clark Howard.
+The post Should I Dump Out of My Bad Annuity Early? appeared first on Clark Howard.